 - Root rot

-When it comes to pests, you will usually want to start by removing as many as you can by hand.
-You can use diatomaceous earth or an insecticide solution, depending on the pest.
+Regarding pests, you will usually want to start by removing as many as you can by hand.
+Depending on the pest, you can use diatomaceous earth or an insecticide solution.

-If your Lewis Flax plant has a fungal issue like rust, root rot, or powdery mildew, you will need to remove the affected plants and soil as soon as possible.
-If any plants are salvageable, make sure to replant them in fresh, clean soil.
+If your Lewis Flax plant has a fungal issue like rust, root rot, or powdery mildew, you must remove the affected plants and soil as soon as possible.
+If any plants are salvageable, replant them in fresh, clean soil.

 Essential Tools to Have Around

 Here is our complete list of recommended tools and materials to have on hand for growing Linum lewisii.

 - Cutting scissors

 - Mulch, if needed

 - Diatomaceous earth

 - Container for collected seeds